In partnership with MIFTAH, REFORM carries out a training workshop on facilitating dialogue and public debate sessions

 The workshop focused on creating a group of youth leaders who are able to voice out multiple issues that concern them before decision makers through developing their leadership and facilitation skills and enabling them to conduct dialogue and public debate sessions.
 Moreover, the workshop introduced participants to the main strategies of dialogue and public debate sessions, as well as the basic skills, techniques and guidelines for facilitators.
 Moreover, participants were trained on using questions and discussions to facilitate dialogues and public debate sessions, and handling difficulties, differences and obstructions during public debates.

-The Project Coordinator, Hasan Mahareeq, stated that investing in youth leaders by capacitating them and providing them with the knowledge and skills needed to facilitate dialogue sessions empowers them them to take leadership roles in public life.
+The Project Coordinator at the Palestinian Initiative for the Promotion of Global Dialogue and Democracy - MIFTAH, Hasan Mahareeq, stated that investing in youth leaders by capacitating them and providing them with the knowledge and skills needed to facilitate dialogue sessions empowers them them to take leadership roles in public life.
 In doing so, they are able to discuss their needs and issues with decision a maker, which, in turn, enhances their participation in the formulation of public policies that respond to their needs.

 Participant, Anas Qabaj said that: “this workshop has helped us a lot, because many of us are conducting and facilitating public debates that serve our needs as marginalized youth, especially now, as we are heading towards an important stage in the Palestinian cause.”
 He added that: “this workshop has provided us with the facilitation skills needed and created an impact -on a personal level- by providing us with analytical skills that allowed us to rethink various concept and socio-cultural norms”